Advanced Negotiation Strategy (by Professor Birke)- Module 1

 Choosing a negotiation strategy.
 Should I cooperate or compete?

 The first and most fundamental question in any negotiation is whether you are cooperating with or competing against the other negotiator.
 We explore that question through the study of the prisoners’ dilemma, the negotiators’ dilemma and other tools of analysis.
-This module will help you solve such basic negotiation questions as:
+This module will help you solve such basic negotiation questions as:- how to get other negotiators to play fair

-• how to respond to threats
+- how to respond to threats

-• how to achieve outcomes that leave no value “on the negotiating table”
+- how to achieve outcomes that leave no value “on the negotiating table”

 Advanced Negotiation Strategy (by Professor Birke)- Module 2